HomieeJo/Udio-Media-Downloader/README.md

 1. Press the extensions button in firefox
 2. Right click on the Media Quick Downloader and pin to toolbar
 3. Open an udio link and play the music
-4. Press the button and use either the link or download button to download the media
+4. Press the download button to download the song